-With staff in Malaysia, Hong Kong and mainland China and more than 10,000 members in CAPA countries, the ICAEW has confirmed its commitment to the region by joining CAPA as an affiliate member.
+With ICAEW staff in Malaysia and Greater China, and more than 10,000 members in CAPA countries, ICAEW has confirmed its commitment to the region by joining CAPA as an affiliate member.

 CCAB’s core purpose is to promote sustainable growth in the UK economy through the UK accountancy profession.

 CCAB has five members – ICAEW, ACCA, CIPFA, ICAS and Chartered Accountants Ireland - and provides a forum for the bodies to work together collectively in the public interest on matters affecting the profession and the wider economy.

 The FCO promotes the United Kingdom's interests overseas, supporting our citizens and businesses around the globe.

 ICAEW’s international offices all work with local FCO staff to promote the profession and our vision “a world of strong economies” whilst supporting the work the FCO does to the benefit of our members.

 The International Accounting Standards Board (IASB) is an independent group of experts with an appropriate mix of recent practical experience in setting accounting standards, in preparing, auditing, or using financial reports, and in accounting education.
 Broad geographical diversity is also required.

 Board members are responsible for the development and publication of IFRS Standards, including the IFRS for SMEs Standard.
 The Board is also responsible for approving Interpretations of IFRS Standards as developed by the IFRS Interpretations Committee (formerly IFRIC).